Vitamin D and your health

 It is possible to get vitamin D with only limited time in the sun.
-Ten to 15 minutes of direct sun exposure (no sunscreen) three times a week on the arms, legs or back is usually enough, the NIH reports.
+According to some researchers, five to 30 minutes of direct sun exposure (no sunscreen) between 10 a.m. and 3 p.m. at least twice a week on the arms, legs or back is usually enough.

 The American Academy of Dermatology takes a more cautious position.
 The group recommends using sunscreen anytime you are exposed to sunlight.